 It is important for the GO to keep in regular and frequent contact with members.
-This is so much easier in these days of e-mail (although those without e-mail should not be forgotten).
-Communication will vary according to the type of group, and the way in which it operates.
+This is so much easier in these days of e-mail and now video conferencing (although those without e-mail or internet connection should not be forgotten).
+The Sevenoaks u3a Beacon database will allow GOs to securely email their group members through the database and make administration easier.
+Communication within the group is important and will vary according to the type of group, and the way in which it operates.
 The following is just one successful pattern of contact:

-- A couple of weeks ahead, contact the person who is preparing a presentation for the next meeting, to check that all is well, and offer help if necessary. - About a week before each meeting send round a reminder of the topic and the venue, or other arrangements. - Afterwards, send round a brief summary of the meeting (this is helpful for people who were unable to attend). - Between meetings, if appropriate, send round a note of any relevant items of news - eg an exhibition, an article or a radio or TV programme which might be of interest to group members.
+- A couple of weeks ahead, contact the person who is preparing a presentation for the next meeting, to check that all is well, and offer help if necessary. - About a week before each meeting send round a reminder of the topic and the venue, or other arrangements. - Afterwards, send round a brief summary of the meeting (this is helpful for people who were unable to attend). - Between meetings, if appropriate, send round a note of any relevant items of news - e.g. an exhibition, an article or a radio or TV programme which might be of interest to group members.